 Modeling the Species’ Future

-Assessing a species’ health across its range is often difficult, as each local land manager or conservation agency might measure “heath” using a different metric.
+Assessing a species’ health across its range is often difficult, as each local land manager or conservation agency might measure “health” using a different metric.
 In a collaboration with the U.S. Fish and Wildlife Service and massasauga experts across the United States and Canada, Lincoln Park Zoo Vice President of Conservation & Science Lisa Faust, Ph.D., used a computer model to try to improve understanding of massasuaga status across its range from 2008-2011.

 Faust built a computer model of massasauga biology, including birth and death rates and the threats across the range that might affect them, such as the effects of forest succession or road mortality.
 Using data collected from 65 sites across every state and province in the species’ range, the model helped determine the relative status of the species at each site.
 This modeling effort helped guide conservation action for the species, and its results were used to inform the Species Status Assessment and the eventual decision by the U.S. Fish and Wildlife Service to list the massasauga as “Threatened” under the federal Endangered Species Act in 2016.